jimbojsb/craft-db-snapshot/README.md

 To install the plugin, follow these instructions.

 1. Open your terminal and go to your Craft project:

         cd /path/to/project

 2. Then tell Composer to load the plugin:

         composer require jimbojsb/db-snapshot

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for DB Snapshot.

 ## Configuring DB Snapshot

-Configuration is supported in the Craft admin panel
+Configuration is supported in the Craft admin panel.

+Snapshot filename can contain Twig expressions: `db_snapshot_{{now|date("Ymd-His")}}.sql`

+Be aware that if you use a timestamp in the filename, you will need to provide a filename when using the load action.

 ## Using DB Snapshot